jpawelczak/taskmanager/README.md

 - add sorting Tasks using knp paginator bundle -> https://github.com/KnpLabs/KnpPaginatorBundle/tree/2.5.3

 ## To improve:
+- use HWIOAuthBundle to support login via FB or Google+
 - add 'validation' in Task for Resolved - if markedResolved, date has to be also set in the form
 - creation datetime with server's date, not user's date - add UTC or timestamp